 I have no home and I literally just go from one house to the next, like a hermit crab.
 I actually used to be a professional housesitter and it was my full-time, paying job and now it's still my full-time job, but since it doesn't really pay anymore, it's more like a barter system now.

 I was recently asked how many housesits I have completed, and it's well over 200.
 That’s a lot of houses, a lot of clients, a lot of pets, a lot of countries, and a lot of experience.
-So, here’s some of my own, albeit quite personal, housesitting advice on how you can get started.
+So, here’s some of my own housesitting advice on how to get started.

 so you want to housesit?

 The first piece of advice I like to give newbie sitters is to figure out if and why you actually want to housesit.
 It is a great reciprocal service that can be very rewarding, but at the same time it is also an awesome responsibility to care for someone’s beloved pets and home.
 So, make sure you both want to and can handle the responsibility involved.

 If you’re just looking to travel fast and party it up, then hostels or hotels might be more your style.
 However, if you are looking for a more local, comfortable and longer term accommodation and you are a responsible adult, then housesitting may be perfect for you.